 Another alternate method for stuck on food is to use a dish towel and salt as an abrasive.
 Pour salt into the pan and then use a little hot water (not enough to dissolve the salt) and rub until the food comes loose.
 This method can help get some minor rust removed if your skillet happens to have some.
 Rinse and dry when finished.

 Despite the small issues with cleaning, you will find that it’s actually worth the effort as your meats and anything else come out flawlessly in this wonderful pan.
 While some may swear by this pan for everything, I’d be cautious to say so.
-It’s certainly perfect for several applications but not the be-all to end-all when it comes to cooking skillets.
+It’s certainly perfect for several applications, but not the be-all to end-all when it comes to cooking skillets.
 We will certainly have to explore some of those other options another time.
-In the meantime, grab a cast iron skillet and make up the meanest steak you can muster (or just about any other meat that sounds good).
+In the meantime, grab a cast iron skillet and make up the meanest steak you can master (or just about any other meat that sounds good).
 Thanks for reading!